1jour1vin

 Wine rated 4/5Wine rated 4/5Wine rated 4/5Wine rated 4/5Wine rated 4/5

 A large production house that produces a very distinctive wine.
-There's the flinty character of Yonne white wines.
-The palate is soft and supple compared to the nose.
+It has that flinty character typical of white wines from the Yonne region.
+The palate is supple and smooth compared to the nose.

 See all reviews from this customer